Skip to main content

 Institution

-An institution is a supported bank or fintech record in Waycore’s public catalog.
+An institution is a bank or fintech record Waycore already recognizes in the public catalog.
 An institution object represents:

 • The bank, banking platform, or fintech